bmdevx/infinium/README.md

                   'med'  Medium Fan Speed
                   'high' High Fan Speed

-POST  /api/hold/:zone               Puts a hold on a Zone
+POST  /api/hold                Puts a hold on a Zone
       *POST Data Options*
+          zone:      (int) 1-8
           activity:  (string) Activity for which the system will hold 'home' (default), 'away', 'sleep', 'wake', 'manual'
           holdUntil: (string) Time in HH:MM format for which the system will hold the current activity
                        ex: '18:30' (6:30PM)

 POST  /api/schedule/:zone
-      Required JSON Array for 'schedule' value:
+      *Required* JSON Array for 'schedule' value:
-      [
+          schedule: [
             {
               id: 'Monday', //day of week
               periods: [
                 {
                   id: 1,            // period in schedule of day (1-5)
                   activity: 'home', // 'home', 'away', 'sleep', 'wake', 'manual'
                   time: '18:30',    // time you want the activity to be ready by
                   enabled: 'on'     // if you want the period to be enabled ('on' or 'off') },
                 ...
               ]
             },
             ...
-      ]
+          ],
+       *POST Data Options*
+          zone: (int) 1-8
 ```